 Among players at least 31 years old that season, nobody had more points than Makarov.
 He had more points than Hall of Famers Peter Stastny, Joe Mullen, Bernie Federko, Guy Lafleur, and Bryan Trottier.

-As you’ve gathered from the previous items in the list, the 1980s were much higher scoring era in hockey.
+As you’ve gathered from the previous items in the list, the 1980s were many higher-scoring eras in hockey.
 No team embodied the run-and-gun style quite like the Edmonton Oilers.
 They would try to win games 10-9 instead of 1-0.
-As a result, Fuhr was regularly subject to consistent odd-man rushes and counter attacks due to his team’s offensive-leaning style.
+As a result, Grant Fuhr was regularly subject to consistent odd-man rushes and counterattacks due to his team’s offensive-leaning style.

 If Fuhr posted those numbers in 2014-15, his GAA would have been the worst in the league and his save percentage would have been tied for the worst (among goalies with at least 10 appearances).
 It really goes to show how much the style of play has changed, and how the goaltending position has evolved in 25 years.